polito-WA1-AW1-2022/wa1-kz-weeks/week13/server/README.md

 The `react-score-server-mini` in this project is a minimal server-side app companion of `react-scores-mini`.
 It presents one API to get a student's university exams and to perform the login/logout.

+The database has two users:
+* student@studenti.polito.it -> password: password
+* test@polito.it -> password: testtest

 ## APIs
 Hereafter, we report the HTTP APIs implemented in the project.